djplaner/memex/docs/sense/Teaching/my-teaching-philosophy.md

 Nascent attempt to articulate my teaching philosophy.
 Initially focused on listing ideas that resonate.

+## Misc aphorisms

+- No such thing as best practice

 ## Internship philosophy

 Following was written as part of a report on my internship whilst studying by Grad Dip.